shorock/islandora_composer/README.md

 `composer require islandora/islandora_solution_pack_audio`

-`composer require islandora/islandora:1.x-dev` (git clones HEAD for you)
+`composer require islandora/islandora:1.x-dev` (git clones HEAD for you... you could set everything to 1.x-dev for bleeding-edge, or maybe a CI script)

 `composer require drupal/panels`